EmanAlrabie/Multi-Layer-Perceptron/README.md

 # Multi-Layer-Perceptron

-The project aims to classify the relation using Multi Layer Perceptron, which is Built from scratch.
+The project aims to classify the relation between two words like synonym, antonym etc. using Multi Layer Perceptron, which is Built from scratch.

 This project is created with:
 Pandas library,